Gamers-Blended/Telco_Default_Classification/README.md

 ## Remarks
 - The model could predict with an accuracy rate of about **40%**.
 Possible actions to optimise model performance:
   - Use more of the provided features
   - Tune the number of k in SelectKBest via GridSearch CV
   - Tune the parameters of the TabNet model via GridSearch CV or RandomSearchCV from sklearn.model_selection
-- Try ensemble methods such as Random Forest Classifier, Gradient Boosting and XGBoost Consider several methods in handling imbalanced classification such as using Synthetic Minority Oversampling Technique (SMOTE) to oversample the minority class (customers who defaulted)
+  - Try ensemble methods such as Random Forest Classifier, Gradient Boosting and XGBoost

-- The dataset has a severe imbalance of class labels (73% of the customers did not default on payments).
-Consider some methods in handling imbalanced classification such as using Synthetic Minority Oversampling Technique (SMOTE) to oversample the minority class (customers who defaulted).
+- Consider several methods in handling imbalanced classification such as using Synthetic Minority Oversampling Technique (SMOTE) to oversample the minority class (customers who defaulted) since the dataset has a severe imbalance of class labels (73% of the customers did not default on payments)